mekomsolutions/openmrs-module-initializer/README.md

 #### Version 2.7.0
 * Added support for 'queues' domain.
 * Added support for 'addresshierarchy' domain.
-* Fix for Liquibase Loader to ensure compatibility with OpenMRS versions 2.5.5+
+* Fix for Liquibase Loader to ensure compatibility with OpenMRS versions 2.5.5+.
-* Fix for OCL Loader to ensure it throws an Exception if the OCL import fails
+* Fix for OCL Loader to ensure it throws an Exception if the OCL import fails.
+* Fix for Validator to not encounter failure upon repeated execution on the same JVM process.

 #### Version 2.6.0
 * Added support for 'cohorttypes' and 'cohortattributetypes' domains.